Adam Dunn: Cincinnati Reds

 Dunn's 46 home runs in 2004 were the fourth most in Cincinnati Reds history.
 That year, he joined Hall of Fame second baseman Joe Morgan as the only Reds players to score 100 runs, drive in 100 runs, and draw 100 walks in a single season.
-Dunn repeated the feat the following season making him the only player in Reds history to do it more than once.

-In 2003, he led all major league outfielders in errors, with 10.
-In 2004, he tied for the lead among all major league left fielders in errors, with eight.
+Dunn's 2005 season was similar to the previous year, with a slight dip in production as he hit .247 with 40 home runs and 101 RBIs while once again leading in strikeouts (168) and strikeout percentage (30.9%).
+By reaching the 40 home run plateau for a second consecutive season, Dunn became the fourth player in Reds history to hit 40 home runs in multiple seasons.

-In 2004, 2005, and 2006, he struck out 34.3%, 30.9%, and 34.6% of the time, respectively.
-In each season, his was the highest strikeout percentage in Major League Baseball.
-In 2008, he struck out 31.7% of the time.
+Prior to the start of the 2006 season, Dunn signed a 2-year, $18 million extension that bought out his final two years of arbitration, as well as a club option for a third year in 2008.
+Dunn once again hit 40 home runs, but once again saw a decrease in his average (.234) and RBIs (92).
+For the third consecutive season, Dunn led all of MLB in strikeouts (194) and strikeout percentage (34.6%).
+He also led all major league outfielders in errors, with 12, and had the lowest fielding percentage among left fielders, at .960.

-In 2006, he led all major league outfielders in errors, with 12, and had the lowest fielding percentage among left fielders, at .960.
-Also in 2006, Dunn made Cincinnati headlines with one of the biggest home runs of his career, a walk-off grand slam to cap a 9-run rally to beat the Indians June 30.
+On June 30 of that season, Dunn made Cincinnati headlines with one of the biggest home runs of his career, a walk-off grand slam to cap a 9-run rally to beat the Indians, which kept the Reds tied atop the NL Central with St. Louis.

 During a lengthy rain delay on July 21, 2006, Dunn made a prank phone call from the clubhouse to Reds radio announcer Marty Brennaman.
 Brennaman was filling air time by taking calls from listeners, a segment he dubbed "The Banana Phone".
 Dunn, who identified himself as "Adam from Milwaukee" and spoke in a goofy voice, asked Brennaman if he thought Reds' first baseman Scott Hatteberg was a good player, then asked if the announcer was wearing a shirt.
 The clip went viral, and is frequently replayed on Cincinnati radio.
 In a 2012 poll, Reds fans voted the segment their all-time favorite "off-beat Marty" call.

+2007 was a return to form for Dunn as he hit .264 while reaching the 40 home run and 100 RBI plateaus again, becoming the first and only Red to hit 40 home runs in four consecutive seasons.
 On October 31, 2007, Dunn's $13 million option was picked up by the Reds, making him the highest-paid player on the team.

-On June 29, 2008, Dunn won the Ohio Cup MVP when he went 6-for-20 in the six-game series, with 5 home runs and 10 RBI.
+Going into the final season under contract, Dunn hit .233 with 32 home runs and 74 RBIs, before being traded to Arizona.

-Both during his career with the Reds and since he has been close friends with Austin Kearns.
+In his 8 seasons with Cincinnati, Dunn hit 270 home runs with 646 RBIs, 755 walks and 1,212 strikeouts, all of which were within the top ten in team history.

 In 2018, he was named to the Cincinnati Reds Hall of Fame.